 Amenities / Services

 There are two small shopping centers in Armon HaNatziv which include: two supermarkets, a post office, a bank, a pharmacy, a pizza and ice cream shop, a hair salon and a dry cleaner.
-There are both Meuhedet and Clalit health clinics, a Terem emergency center, and a well-baby clinic in the neighborhood.
+There are both Meuhedet and Clalit health clinics, a Terem emergency center, and a well-baby clinic (Tipat Halav) in the neighborhood.
 Many of the service providers in the neighborhood speak English.
 Armon HaNatziv is a short bus ride away from Talpiot and the city center and and there is a library in the local community center.

 Community and Religious Life